-“All couples experience hills and valleys, yet predictable transitional periods are often misunderstood, causing overreactions,” Weiner-Davis said.
+“All couples experience hills and valleys, yet predictable transitional periods are often misunderstood, causing overreactions,” Weiner-Davis says.
 “Those who weather these universal stormy periods usually end up with greater love and commitment to their spouses.”

 This is when reality sets in.
 Little things start to bother you like stinky breath in the morning, toilet seats left up, stuff strewn on the counter and forgetting to pay bills.
 You argue a lot.
 Reminding yourself you made a life-long commitment, you start to understand the real meaning of eternity.

 “Convinced they’ve tried everything, many couples give up, telling themselves they’ve fallen out of love or married the wrong person.
 Other people resign themselves to the situation and lead separate lives together.
 Still others decide it’s time to investigate healthier and more satisfying ways of interacting.
 Requiring a major leap of faith, those who take it are the fortunate ones because the best of marriage is yet to come.”

 They work to live more peaceably.
 They seek wise counsel from close friends and family, and marriage seminars or counseling.
-Hardheadedness is more readily forgiven, recognizing that neither party is exactly easy to live with.
-When disagreements occur, more of an effort is made to put themselves in each other’s shoes.
+Hardheadedness is easier to forgive as each person recognizes that neither party is exactly easy to live with.
+When disagreements occur, couples try to put themselves in each other’s shoes more often.
 They recognize they have to accept the good and the bad.
 Fights happen less frequently and are not as intense or emotional as before.

 Finally, stage five.

-“Many couples never get to this stage,” Weiner-Davis said.
+“Many couples never get to this stage,” Weiner-Davis states.
 “No longer struggling to define what the marriage should be, there is more peace and harmony.
 You start ‘liking’ your spouse again.
 While both agree marriage hasn’t been easy, there is shared history and you feel proud you’ve weathered the storms.
 You appreciate your partner’s sense of commitment to making your marriage last.
 You begin to appreciate differences between you and your spouse.
 What you don’t appreciate, you find greater acceptance for.
 You realize you have come full circle.”